 Sixty-two million was spent on Watson by the University of Texas before the contract was canceled.
 All of the information we have obtained from other sources around Watson is that Watson does not add value and that IBM lies about what Watson can do.

-This has had real impacts on the usage of Watson, as the following quote from the Wall Street Journal explains.
+This has had real impacts on Watson’s usage, as the following quote from the Wall Street Journal explains.

 “More than a dozen IBM partners and clients have halted or shrunk Watson’s oncology-related projects.
 Watson cancer applications have had limited impact on patients, according to dozens of interviews with medical centers, companies, and doctors who have used it, as well as documents reviewed by the Wall Street Journal.”

 What Does Watson Tell Us About IBM’s Honesty on AI?